 Aquagear Water Filter Reviews

 I always like to see what current owners of a product are saying before I write my review.
-At the moment, Aquagear has 69% five-star reviews with just 9% one-star at Amazon.
-Not too shabby.
+At the moment, Aquagear has mostly stellar reviews.

-After reading through the Aquagear water filter reviews, here’s what I found:
+After reading through the reviews, here’s what I concluded:

 - One person has a love-hate relationship with the Aquagear pitcher.
 The owner said the water tastes “phenomenal” (even better than expensive bottled water brands).
 The problem for this owner is how long the water takes to filter.

 - Another guy who’s owned a Brita and Big Berkey Water Filter System said the Aquagear is the best of the three.
 He’s impressed by how efficient the filter is at removing all water contaminants and fluoride.

 - One of the main problems I see appears to be a quality control issue.
 Some users are waiting forever for their water to filter while other users are waiting minutes.

 - One user claimed to have the water third-party tested for fluoride, and the lab detected fluoride.

 - One person came up with a clever idea to make larger batches of filtered water.
 He went ahead and bought a 2.5-gallon jug with a large enough opening to feed the Aquagear filter set up through.
 He then turns on the faucet to a drip and allows it to do its thing.

 - One gentleman said he contacted Aquagear and asked for their original lab reports since Aquagear posts copies of their third-party lab test results on their website.
 Aquagear customer service told him they have an agreement with the labs to hide their identities, which seems strange to me.
 Most water quality reports I’ve seen include the name and address of the lab.
 He also noted that the filter is not NSF-certified.